KaiYan289/RLpapersnote/README.md

 * *Harmless Overparametrization in Two-layer Neural Networks* (2021)

+### Neural ODE
+* *IMPLICIT NORMALIZING FLOWS* (ICLR 21')

+* *Continuous-in-depth Neural Networks* (2020)

+* *Neural Ordinary Differential Equations* (2018)

 * *Imbedding Deep Neural Networks* (ICLR 22' spotlight)

 This paper proposes a novel architecutre called InImNet which improves over neural ODE.
 (TBD)

+An interesting direction nowadays is to combine neural network (especially resnet) and ODE, which is called neural ODE.
+Neural ODE sees network depth as the variable in the ODE, and the output of neural network is the value of the ODE system with depth being a particular integer.

+The potential advantages of neural ODE are:
+1) stronger expressivity.
+If we view resnet as a discretized ODE, then it is less expressive than neural ODE.
+Actually, there are some functions that neural ODE can approximate easily, but resnet is hard to approximate.
+2) More freedom for tuning.
+The depth of the neural network now can be any real numbers!
+3) smaller storage space.
+The whole network can be described by a parameterized ODE, which could be much simpler.

 * *Value Propagation Networks* (ICLR 19')